How do LVR restrictions impact house prices?

 In November 2021, the owner-occupier speed limit changed.
 Under the new rules, only 10% of each bank’s lending to owner-occupiers could be at less than a 20% deposit.

 The Reserve Bank then reduced the deposit required for investors down to 35%.
-It will soon go down again to 30%.
+It's now back at 30%.

 The point is that the Reserve Bank changes the deposit requirements all the time.
 These are the rules today, but over the next 2 years they will probably change again.